 Background of CKYC

-Section 73 of the Prevention of Money Laundering Act, 2002, gives the central government the authority to frame various rules and regulations to curb black money.
-With this authority, the Central Government introduced CKYC to ensure single KYC for individuals looking to buy or invest in financial instruments.
+Section 73 of the Prevention of Money Laundering Act, 2002, empowers the central government to formulate various rules and regulations to curb black money.
+With this authority, the Central Government introduced CKYC to ensure a single KYC for individuals looking to buy or invest in financial instruments.
 The Central Registry of Securitisation Asset Reconstruction and Security Interest (CERSAI) is the governing body that manages the CKYC registry.

 How Does CKYC Work?